Metaxal/wordle-solver/README.md

 (see also this [blog post](https://www.poirrier.ca/notes/wordle-optimal/)), with a worst case of 5 guesses at most.

-The same in hard mode requires 3.60 (8339/2315) guesses on average, with 7 words requiring 7 guesses and 1 word requiring 8 guesses.
+The same `--consistent-only` requires 3.60 (8339/2315) guesses on average, with 7 words requiring 7 guesses and 1 word requiring 8 guesses.
+(The same strategy can also be used for `--hard-mode`.)

 On the whole list of 12972 words, our strategy takes 4.12 guesses on average (53503/12972), with a worst case of 8 (only 1 word), and 25 words taking more than 6 guesses.